j9t/little-books/manuscript/html-css-frameworks.md

 ### Quality Management

 In order to be sure that we deliver the quality we’re committing to as professionals, we need to verify it.
-This is done through quality assurance (which aims to prevent issues by focusing on the process), and quality control (which aims to find and fix issues in the end product).
+This is done through quality assurance (which aims to prevent issues by focusing on the process) as well as quality control (which aims to find and fix issues in the end product).

 Web development, as a still rather young discipline, knows more quality control than quality assurance.
 Good examples are [validation](https://uitest.com/analysis/#validation), [accessibility](https://uitest.com/analysis/#accessibility), and [performance checks](https://uitest.com/analysis/#performance), of which there are plenty.
 On the quality assurance end, the most prominent example is the enactment of coding guidelines, but more and more organizations and individuals use elaborate infrastructure to continuously test and improve their code.
 (This is all related to web rather than software development, since in software development, there is a longer history and strong tradition of working with tests.)